sachinjdv7/learn-typescript/readme.md

 3. outDir = where is js files ("./dist")
 4. removeComments = remove comments from ts -> js without comments (true)
 5. noEmitOnError = if you have any error in code ts not generate js code (true)
+6. noUnusedParameters": true this ensure to unused paramenter
+7. "noImplicitReturns": true for handle function undefined
+8. "noUnusedLocals": true, tells that no used variables

 - run tsc now compiler run all ts file and genrate js files in /dist folder
 - no need to specify specific file to compile